aramis-lab/clinicadl/docs/TSVTools.md

 ### Description

-This tool writes a tsv file for each label asked by the user.
+This tool writes a TSV file for each label asked by the user.
 The labels correspond to the following description:

 - CN (cognitively normal): sessions of subjects who were diagnosed as cognitively normal during all their follow-up;